EricRuxton/PersonalStudies/README.md

 # November 25th 2024
 ## 2 hour of AWS Bootcamp
 Discussion:
-Core storage services
+Core storage services,
-Intro to the AWS Storage portfolio
+Intro to the AWS Storage portfolio,
-Data transfer and migration
+Data transfer and migration,
 Data protection

 # November 27th 2024
 ## 2 hour of AWS Bootcamp
 Discussion:
-Identifying the right solution
+Identifying the right solution,
-Intro to the core storage services
+Intro to the core storage services,
-EBS in depth
+EBS in depth,
 EC2 Instance Store in depth